ESOC Sprint-O 2018 incorporating SOUL 2

 Registration & Start Times

-This is a two-race competition.
+This is a two-race competition but see above for points for SOUL and British Orienteering.
 Both races will be 'sprints'.

 Classes will follow the guidelines on the BTO Urban League section of the SOA website.
 The age classes are as follows: